schapi-create/apidoc-rpc-uat/md_files/README.md

 ## Authentication guide

-There are two layers of authentication to create secure connection between server and clilent.
+There are two layers of authentication to create secure connection between server and client.

 - Server Certificate Validation and Client Certificate Authentication